Grading Between Sizes

 Top or Dress with Princess Seams

 In this section, we’ll look at how to grade between sizes on a top or dress with princess seams.
-This section applies to the Harrison Shirt and Shirtdress, Cedar Workout Tank, Lenox Shirtdress, and Holyoke Maxi Dress & Skirt.
+This section applies to the Harrison Shirt and Shirtdress, Spruce Tank, Lenox Shirtdress, and Holyoke Maxi Dress & Skirt.

 Always retake your measurements before starting each project.
 Make sure you’re wearing the type of bra you’ll be most likely to wear with the garment and take your waist and hip measurements while both standing up and sitting down to make sure you have sufficient wearing ease in your garment.

 Let’s say you have measurements of 45″ at the full bust, 38″ at the waist (when sitting down…measure your waist when sitting down for this pattern so your buttons don’t end up straining when you move around!) and 52″ at the hip (also sitting down.)